Daintree Tour from Cairns by 4WD with Billy Tea Safaris

 However, the day is not over.
 We’re soon stepping foot onto a stunning secluded beach where the rainforest literally meets the ocean.
 A brief history lesson from Matthew takes us back to 1770 when Captain Cook’s ship became stuck on a reef here — hence the name ‘Cape Tribulation’.
 I could stay here for a week, but all too soon it’s time to move on.
 There’s one final sweet surprise in store for us — a stop at the Daintree Ice Cream Company for an ice cream made from fresh local ingredients.

 As we head back towards Cairns, I reflect on what a wonderful journey it’s been.
-This tour has given me a broader appreciation of just how special this part of Australia is — where a world-renowned rainforest morphs into an equally famous reef.
+This tour has given me a broader appreciation of just how special this part of Australia is — where a world-renowned rainforest caresses an equally famous reef.

 Vanessa travelled as a guest of Billy Tea Safaris.